fushizhe/rulesetwiki/README.md

 h4 {font-size: 2rem; }	   /* relative to font size of the root element */
 p {font-size: 8vw; }       /* relative to viewport's width */
 p { margin: 2vh; }         /* relative to viewport's height */
-vmin { padding: 3vmin}     /* relative to minimum of the viewport's height and width */
+h4 { padding: 3vmin}       /* relative to minimum of the viewport's height and width */
 ```

 <a name="css3"/>